wavy-cat/GoBrainfuck/README.md

 ```

 > [!NOTE]
-> If you see `permission denied: ./interpreter` error when running the file, make the file executable
+> If you see `permission denied` error when running the file, make the file executable
 > by typing `chmod +x brainfuck-*`

 ### Running from source